As an Amazon Associate, I earn from qualifying purchases.

 • Slice the shallots as evenly as possible for consistent frying.
 You can use a sharp chef’s knife or a mandoline.
 I aim for 1/16-1/8th of an inch.

-• Take the extra step to separate the shallots before frying.
+• I recommend you take the extra step to separate the shallots before frying.
 This allows them to cook quickly, without getting overly fried.

 • To prevent condensation from forming, allow shallots to cool fully before storing.